jeck7/high-traffic-platform/README.md

 ---

 **Built with ❤️ using Spring Boot, React, and modern web technologies**

+**Last Updated**: August 2025 - All services operational with service discovery and API Gateway routing working correctly.